akkisapra/Kafka-Streaming-Apache-Mongo-DB-Demo/README.md

        The streaming application will receive streaming data from all three producers.

  3. Data Visualisation using MatPlotLib
-    >-a.
+    >- a.
 Streaming data visualization: For the incoming climate data plot the line graph of air temperature against arrival time with some interesting points such as maximum and minimum values.
-    >-b.
+    >- b.
 Static data visualization:

-         >>- i.
+      >-   i.
 Bar chart showing Records with the top 10 number of fires.

-          >>-ii.
+       >-  ii.
 Fire locations in the map with air temperature, surface temperature, relative humidity and confidence (Merging two streams).